ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

-We need to reset the `splits` table on the `players` table when a race has been stopped.
+You need to reset the `splits` table on the `players` table when a race has been stopped.
 Add line 4 to the `StopRace` function.

 ```lua linenums="1"
 for index, split in ipairs(SPLIT_TRIGGERS:GetChildren()) do